lubeires/knowyourtaste/README.md

 In addition to also making it possible to create playlists containing the top tracks of each of the mentioned time ranges.

+Note: as the app is in development mode, it is necessary for the user's spotify account email to be manually registered by me in order to be able to use it.

 ## How to run locally

 ### Prerequisites